 1. Don't pull away when he bites you or it increases the bruising and cuts into the skin.
 Instead, push into his mouth.
 He will open it and let go and you are less likely to be cut or bruised.

 Notice we don't get mad at them, we don't yell, we don't punish them, we don't make them bite soap, we don't put them in timeout, and we don't bite them back.
-We don't even say sternly "No Biting" because they perceive that as a dare.
+Even a stern "No Biting" will often be perceived as a dare.
 But we DO react honestly: IT HURTS!
 This often stops the biting immediately, because kids are actually shocked when they learn that their biting hurts.

 3. Keep this from turning into a game, a dare or a power struggle by not engaging with your son immediately after he bites.
 This also subjects kids to the natural consequence that you don't want to interact when he hurts you.
 Put him down, completely ignore him, and focus on where you were bitten.
 (I do not recommend walking out of the room, because that triggers the baby's abandonment panic so forcefully that he forgets all about the biting lesson -- and it traumatizes him.)
 Cry loudly and dramatically as if you are in pain.
 This may well alarm your son to the point of tears.
 Keep ignoring him for a full minute.
 You want him to take this seriously.
 Finally, if he is crying, pick him up and comfort him, saying "It's ok, Mommy is ok now, but biting hurts.
 You hurt Mommy.
 We never bite.
 We HUG?
 Ok?"
 Give him a big hug.

 6. Most kids bite only in certain kinds of situations.
-If you can stay alert to when your son looks like he might bite, you can usually keep your skin out of his way and stick his teether in his mouth, reminding him that teethers are for biting, never people.
+If you can stay alert especially in those situations when your son is most likely to bite, you can usually keep your skin out of his way and stick his teether in his mouth, reminding him that teethers are for biting, never people.

-7. If your son is ever around another child who bites,keep them apart for awhile.
+7. If your son is ever around another child who bites, keep them apart for awhile.
 Biters do tend to reinforce each other.
-Andif you notice any biting scenes in anything he watches (for instance,there is a biter in Madagascar), vanish them.
+And if you notice any biting scenes in anything he watches (for instance, there is a biter in Madagascar), stop watching those shows.

-8. You might look online for a used book that deals with biting to read to your son.
+8. Read books that deals with biting to read to your son.
 One that is available as a board book is Teeth are Not for Biting by Verdick and Heinlen.
 There is also a flap book by Karen Kane called No Biting.

-As kids gain words and impulse control, even the most dedicated biters stop biting other people.
+Be reassured that as kids gain words and impulse control, even the most dedicated biters do stop biting other people.
 But hopefully these suggestions will help your son stop biting you immediately.
 Please let us know how this works for you.